Certain permanent life insurance policies offer lifelong coverage and also bundle as an investment tool.

 - With a universal life insurance policy, choosing investment options that can offer the best returns and help grow your policy's cash value and cash surrender value.

-- Regularly monitoring your policy's performance and adjusting investment options if necessary to ensure best returns.
+- Regularly monitor your policy's performance and adjust investment options if necessary to ensure your plan's cash surrender value.

 - Using riders that can add value to your policy and increase the cash surrender value.